 If the primary question is whether the TurboBlaze is PTFE-free and addresses the core PFAS concern — yes, it does.
 The ceramic coating is silica-based, not fluoropolymer-based, and the PTFE-free claim is consistent with the coating chemistry.

-If the question is whether it’s the most reliable ceramic basket option for daily family cooking over a 12–18 month horizon — the Ninja AF150AMZ has the more established durability track record at comparable use frequencies.
+If the question is whether it’s the most reliable ceramic basket option for daily family cooking over 12–18 months — the Ninja AF150AMZ has the more established durability track record.
 For families who need the larger 6-quart capacity and are willing to follow careful ceramic coating maintenance — hand washing, silicone utensils, no abrasive cleaning — the TurboBlaze is a reasonable choice within that constraint.

-For families of four or more who need larger capacity without any coating concern — and are willing to use a light oil spray rather than relying on nonstick performance — the stainless steel Instant Pot Omni Plus 18L eliminates the coating durability question entirely.
+See Cosori TurboBlaze on Amazon →For families of four or more who need larger capacity without any coating concern, the stainless steel Instant Pot Omni Plus 18L eliminates the coating durability question entirely — no coating to scratch, no coating to replace.

-Yes — the TurboBlaze ceramic basket is PTFE-free, which addresses the core fluoropolymer PFAS concern in nonstick cookware.
+Yes — the TurboBlaze ceramic basket is PTFE-free, addressing the core fluoropolymer PFAS concern in nonstick cookware.
 The coating chemistry is silica-based ceramic, not fluoropolymer-based, and it does not carry the high-temperature degradation concern associated with PTFE coatings.